syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 {% endtabs %}

-4) Create an instance of the `CardLayout` control and set `ContainerControl` as form.
+4. Create an instance of the `CardLayout` control, and then set `ContainerControl` as form.

 {% tabs %}